jetaggart/stream-encrypted-chat/README.md

 };
 ```

-Once we have the props we need we can decrypt each message:
+Once we have the props we need, we can decrypt each message:

 ```javascript
 // frontend/src/MessageEncrypted.js